Homotopical Height: Preliminaries

 \begin{proof} Since $\pi_i(M)\,=\, \pi_i(\til{M})$ for $i\, >\, 1$, it follows that $\pi_i(\til{M})\,=\,0$ for $1\,<\,i\,\leq\, n$.
 From Theorem \ref{af} and repeated application of Hurewicz' Theorem, it follows that $\pi_i(\til{M}) \,=\,0$ for all $i$, and the proposition follows. \end{proof}

 \begin{rmk} For the conclusion in Proposition \ref{ndim} we do not quite need to assume that universal cover $\til M$ is Stein.
-It suffices to assume that $\pi_i(M)\,=\,0$ for $1\,<\,i \,<\, 2n-1$ in view of the argument in Lemma \ref{gurjar}. \end{rmk}
+It suffices to assume that $\pi_i(M)\,=\,0$ for $1\,<\,i \,<\, 2n-1$ in view of the argument in the proof of Lemma \ref{gurjar}. \end{rmk}